markhork8s/markhor/README.md

 # Features:

-1. Validation hook that checks if it is possible to decrypt a MarkhorSecret and if not tells you why -preventing its creation-. ❌
+1. Validation hook that checks if it is possible to decrypt a MarkhorSecret and if not tells you why -preventing its creation and updating-. ✅

 1. Create a MS ✅
   1. If it can be decrypted, it does a kubectl apply, meaning it creates the Secret if it's missing, updates it if needed and leaves it unchanged if everything is the same